 - Remove the tea bag (if using) and blend the mixture in a blender until smooth.

-- Adding a pinch of ground ginger or a squeeze of lemon juice will boost the antioxidants and healing power of this tea.
+- Adding a pinch of ground ginger or a squeeze of lemon juice will boost the antioxidants in this tea.

 Insect Bites and Stings